madetech/learn/technology/guides/08-Continuous-Integration/README.md

 ### Things to think about

 * Does the app still deploy if the tests fail?
-If so, see the `requires` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/2.0/deployment-integrations/) to make a step dependent on a previous step.
+If so, see the `requires` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/deployment-overview/) to make a step dependent on a previous step.
 * If you're using branches, are changes to all branches deployed?
 If so, is this desirable?
-See the `filters` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/2.0/deployment-integrations/) to only deploy for a specific branch.
+See the `filters` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/deployment-overview/) to only deploy for a specific branch.
 * An alternative way to deploy to Heroku is that you could remove the `heroku/deploy-via-git` job from the CircleCI `config.yml` and try configuring the deployment through Heroku by [integrating with GitHub directly](https://devcenter.heroku.com/articles/github-integration).
 Note in particular the Enabling GitHub integration section and the Wait for CI to pass before deploy checkbox detailed in the Automatic deploys section.

 ## Troubleshooting

-- Use the [CircleCI language docs](https://circleci.com/docs/2.0/language-ruby/) and the [CircleCI deployment docs](https://circleci.com/docs/2.0/deployment-integrations/) to help you identify problems.
+- Use the [CircleCI deployment docs](https://circleci.com/docs/deployment-overview/) to help you identify problems.
 - If you get a CircleCI error saying no jobs or workflows are defined, check your indentation.
 Every section should have nested indentation where each nested section is tabbed in one tab more than its parent.
 - If you're on Windows and you get the error "Your bundle only supports platforms ["x86-mingw32"]", then replace `x86-mingw32` with `ruby` in the `PLATFORMS` section in `Gemfile.lock`.
 - If you get errors about Bundler versions, add the following to `config.yml` on the line before the `ruby/bundle-install` step (explanation [here](https://docs.travis-ci.com/user/languages/ruby/#bundler-20) - note that this explanation is in reference to travis, but it's the same principle):